 For questions to get you started on identifying self-care strategies specific to you: Self-Care after Trauma at Rainn.org.

-For a colouring and journaling activity: We Believe You.
-A colouring book for survivors and supporters or You Are Not Alone.
-A colouring book for survivors and supporters at Ryerson University.
+For colouring and journaling activities: We Believe You.
+A colouring book for survivors and supporters and You Are Not Alone.
+A colouring book for survivors and supporters from Ryerson University and Colouring Resistance: A colouring and activity book for healing from sexualized violence from WAVAW Rape Crisis Centre.

 Grounding techniques can be useful self-care skills.
 They are exercises used when we feel distressed, to handle feelings of detachment or feeling ‘unreal’, and to reduce symptoms of anxiety and panic.
 Learn what works best for you and practice until they become automatic so that they can be used in moments of distress.